 This article explains the factors that define a baseline, and explains the basis on which Eyes which baseline to use for a given test running on a given execution environment.
 Eyes offers two different policies for deciding which baseline should be used, and these are described below.

 - Overview: Intended for new users, this section explains what an Eyes baseline is; which attributes identify the test and execution environment; and when baselines are created, used, and updated.

-- How Eyes selects an appropriate baseline: Intended for advanced users, this section explains how Eyes chooses which baseline to use when a test has multiple baselines for multiple environments.
+- How Eyes selects an appropriate baseline: Intended for advanced users, this section explains the how Eyes chooses which baseline to use when a test has multiple baselines for multiple environments.

 What is a baseline?

 A baseline stores a sequence of reference images.
 When you run an Eyes visual test, you drive the application through a series of application states, and for each state you execute a checkpoint which captures an image of the application in that state.
 Eyes compares the sequence of captured images to the sequence of reference images stored in the baseline of that test and reports any significant differences.

 The images in the baseline depend on the test being run, but they may also depend on other factors, such as the operating system, the type of browser and the browser viewport size.
 These factors are collectively termed the execution environment.